 Rather than send data over a network for it to be processed in the cloud, an alternative approach is to process the data on a gateway (what’s a gateway?) or on the sensor/device itself.
 This is called either fog computing or edge computing (because you’re bringing the cloud “closer to the ground” and the computing is taking place at the edges of the IoT system rather than the center).

 For the security camera, it could use machine vision to “watch” for anything abnormal and only then send that footage to the cloud.

 For the self-driving car, the data processing all takes place in the onboard computer which allows for faster decision-making.

-Every IoT system combines the four components I discussed in Part 1, Sensors/Devices, Connectivity, Data Processing, and User Interface.
-However, as you’ve seen in this IoT Explained Part 2, a specific IoT system can combine these components in different ways.
+Every IoT solution combines the four components I discussed in Part 1, Sensors/Devices, Connectivity, Data Processing, and User Interface.
+However, as you’ve seen in this IoT Explained Part 2, a specific IoT solution can combine these components in different ways.
 It all comes down the specific situation that needs to be addressed.

-Ultimately, IoT systems are meant to improve our everyday experiences and improve our efficiency in whatever way possible.
-And now you know how an IoT solution actually works at a high level, but if you’re interested in a deeper dive, I encourage you to check out the IoT 101: Introduction to Internet of Things eBook I’ve written (which is free!).
+Ultimately, IoT solutions are meant to improve our everyday experiences and improve our efficiency in whatever way possible.
+Now you know how an IoT solution actually works at a high level, but if you’re interested in a deeper dive, I encourage you to check out the IoT 101: Introduction to Internet of Things eBook I’ve written (which is free!).